Dumb Questions for Smart People: Why Our Brains Like Gambling | Wealthsimple

 Have psychologists found effective methods to help people overcome addiction?

-Cognitive behavioural therapy can help identify these faulty beliefs, but these are powerful impulses that hijack the brain and it remains difficult to correct them.
-We need to understand them better if we want to develop stronger defences.
+Cognitive behavioral therapy can help identify these faulty beliefs, but these are powerful impulses that hijack the brain and it remains difficult to correct them.
+We need to understand them better if we want to develop stronger defenses.